sandramalaquias/pyspark-aws-s3a/README.md

 # PySpark script configuration

+## Start your server and test it
+- docker-compose up --detached
+- Test it - see command in `sample commands`

 ## Using local files
 - Create a folder inside your server
 - Copy your files to folder